kubedb/docs/docs/guides/mariadb/gitops/gitops.md

 ---
-title: Kafka GitOps Guides
+title: MariaDB Gitops Overview
+description: MariaDB Gitops Overview
 menu:
   docs_{{ .version }}:
-    identifier: kf-gitops-guides
+    identifier: es-gitops-overview
-    name: Gitops Kafka
+    name: Overview
-    parent: kf-gitops-kafka
+    parent: es-gitops
-    weight: 20
+    weight: 10
 menu_name: docs_{{ .version }}
 section_menu_id: guides
 ---

 > New to KubeDB?
 Please start [here](/docs/README.md).

-# GitOps Kafka using KubeDB GitOps Operator
+# GitOps MariaDB using KubeDB GitOps Operator

-This guide will show you how to use `KubeDB` GitOps operator to create Kafka database and manage updates using GitOps workflow.
+This guide will show you how to use `KubeDB` GitOps operator to create MariaDB database and manage updates using GitOps workflow.

 ## Before You Begin